 Real estate is a transient business.
-Many people get involved with real estate, only to quit soon after.
-In fact, the vast majority of real estate agents, mortgage brokers, and investors I met when I first got started are no longer involved in real estate.
+A lot of people that get involved with real estate, end up quitting soon after.
+Most of the real estate agents, mortgage brokers, and investors I met when I first got started are no longer involved in real estate.
 Whether you are first getting started in real estate, or on the verge of quitting, it is important to know why so many people leave this business.

 1. Wrong Expectations

 The number one reason people quit real estate is because they expect to see immediate results.
 People expect a solid month of hard work to result in a good deal and a lot of money, and when it doesn’t, they are quick to decide real estate must not be for them.
 The problem is, real estate is not a get rich quick scheme.
-30 days is an incredibly short amount of time in real estate, and if you are first getting started, it can take months to get your first deal.
+30 days is an incredibly short amount of time in real estate and it can take months to land your first deal.

 Real Estate is About Big Pay Days and Long Pay Delays

 Author Viktor Frankl wrote a book called “Man’s Search for Meaning”, which is about his time as a psychiatrist in a World War II concentration camp.
-In this book, he describes his discovery that a lot of people in these camps truly believed that they were going to be released from the concentration camp by Christmas.
+In this book, he described his discovery that many people in concentration camps truly believed that they would be released by Christmas.
 Well, when Christmas would come and go, many of these people ended up passing away.

 Meanwhile, others who looked at the same situation without expectations; but instead had hope and goals for survival, are the ones that ended up making it.

 The lesson you can learn from this book, is to not set expectations, but instead, set goals.If you do not reach those goals in the timeframe you’ve allotted, you can reflect on the reasons you did not achieve your goals, and make any necessary adjustments and changes.